-In this blog post, Diversity and Inclusivity expert Joanna Abeyie explores how a lack of diversity in the workplace presents a serious business risk.
+In this blog post, Diversity and Inclusivity expert (and 2019 MBE) Joanna Abeyie explores how a lack of diversity in the workplace presents a serious business risk.
 From knowing your customer to reducing business risk by 30%, the case is compelling.
 So why is no one talking about it?

 We say that diversity is a hidden risk as it isn’t always immediately obvious at first glance.
 Processes that have existed and have seemingly been effective for a long time may seem fine.
 But the reality is that until they’re tested to see how inclusive they are, you won’t know.